rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

     -----
      Average correlation : +0.920
      Standard deviation  :  0.253
-     Total run time: 0.073 sec.
+     Total run time      :  0.073 sec.

-Total run time is thus reduced to less than a tenth of a second (see Line 16).
-The previous brute force run time of about 4 seonds is eventually divided by more than :math:`4.0/0.073 \approx 54` (see :numref:`classmates2` Line 16).
+Total solver run time is now reduced to less than a one fourteenth of a second (see Line 16).
+The initial brute force solving run time of about 4 seonds is thus eventually divided by more than :math:`4.0/0.073 \approx 54` (see :numref:`classmates2` Line 16).

 Back to :ref:`Content Table <Tutorial-label>`